upendra-bajpai/download-images-grid/README.md

 approach
 We have images to load , which are the main cause of memory consumption, we need to optimize bitmap of images.
-1. clear recycler view holder on <i>onViewRecycled()</i>.
-This helps in deep activity stack where activities are not destroyed after navigation glide will hold objects.
+1. clear recycler view holder on <i>onViewRecycled()</i> when view is not visible.
+This also helps in deep activity stack where activities are not destroyed after navigation glide will hold objects.
 2. use **RGB_565**  instead of **ARGB_8888** in glide to load images(has visual impact).
 3. fix height of viewholder if view holder has fixed size. we used ``` binding.rvImages.setHasFixedSize(true)```, since we had view holder with fix height.